oslabs-beta/Polybase/Polybase-Package/source/internal-dev-resources/querySyntax.md

 Living doc to outline CLI-query structure used in Polybase CLI interface.

-- 08/31: Current setup designed to handle mock database operations only --simulating unconnected interactions with the various database types such as MongoDB, Redis, PostgreSQL, and InfluxDB.

 ## Query Structure

 Each query entered into the Polybase CLI follows this general format: